kherz/pulseq-cest/Readme.md

 ## Sequence definition questions

-1. What is the saturation pulse duration tp
+1. What is the saturation pulse duration t<sub>p</sub>?

-2. What is the interpulse delay td and the duty-cycle DC= tp/(tp+td)
+2. What is the interpulse delay t<sub>d</sub> and the duty-cycle DC= t<sub>p</sub>/(t<sub>p</sub>+t<sub>d</sub>)?

-3. What is the saturation pulse flipangle?
-What is the average amplitude of the pulse, the average amplitude of the pulse train (cwae) and the average power (cwpe) of the pulse train.
+3. What is the saturation pulse flip angle?
+What is the average amplitude of the pulse, the average amplitude of the pulse train (cwae) and the average power (cwpe) of the pulse train?

-4. what is the exact pulse shape?
-Can it be given as a textfile with sampling points
+4. What is the exact pulse shape?
+Can it be given as a text file with sampling points?

-5. what is the phase after the RF pulse, is it set to zero or is the accumulated phase kept as it is.
+5. What is the phase after the RF pulse?
+Is it set to zero or is the accumulated phase kept as it is?

-6. what is the exact Trec used, meaning the time after the last readout pulse and before the next saturation starts.
+6. What is the exact t<sub>rec</sub> used, meaning the time between the last readout pulse and  the next saturation phase?

-7. Is there an additional normalization scan acquired. e.g. an unsaturated M0 scan.
-How long is the relaxation delay before this scan.
-Is it also acquired after a far-offresonant saturation pulse train? what is the offset frequency then, and what was the power used.
+7. Is there an additional normalization scan acquired. e.g. an unsaturated M<sub>0</sub> scan.
+How long is the relaxation delay before this scan?
+Is it acquired after a far-offresonant saturation pulse train?
+If so, what is the offset frequency, and what was the power used?